kill9zombie/elixir_dojo/DOJO.md

     iex> instrument
     :drums

-We use patten matching in function heads too, ie:
+We use patten matching in function heads too, i.e.:

 Just look at this example, don't try this in the shell just yet.